VET Qualification Delivery Procedure

 The overarching principle is that University will deliver the current training product to a student.
 All new students will be enrolled in the most current qualification available.
 This procedure is to be applied to all VET qualifications and students of the University, irrespective of delivery mode or location.

 It is a condition of registration that the University complies with the ASQA Publication - General Direction and Teach Out, related ASQA updates and current standards within the VET Quality Framework.
-Victorian government funding can also be effected through enrolment of students in superseded qualifications and the VET Funding Contract should be referred to.
+Victorian government funding can also be affected through enrolment of students in superseded qualifications and the VET Funding Contract should be referred to.

 |1.||Refer to Standards RTOs 2015 and HESG funding contract.||Education Manager / Coordinator / Trainer / Assessor||